Akash-Ahir/90DaysOfDevOps/2026/day-31/day-31-dockerfile.md

 **Repository**: [90DaysOfDevOps](https://github.com/akashahir50/90DaysOfDevOps/tree/master/2026/day-31)
 ## Task Overview

-I started by creating my first Dockerimages with Dockerfile.
-I learned how different instructions work and how to create custom images instead of just using pre-built ones.
-Get to know about CMD vs ENTRYPOINT, built a simple Nginx webpage, and understood how .dockerignore and caching improve build performance.
+#### I started by creating my first Docker image using a Dockerfile.
+I learned how different instructions work and how to build custom images instead of relying only on pre-built ones.
+I also understood the difference between CMD and ENTRYPOINT, built a simple Nginx webpage, and explored how .dockerignore and caching help improve build performance.

 ---